 Too many prompts that constrain users

 Three prompts per page is helpful.
 Seven prompts per page is overwhelming.
-Match prompt density to the niche convention - prayer journals can carry more prompts because users want guidance, while general journals need breathing room.
+Match prompt density to the niche convention - prayer journals can carry more prompts because users want guidance, while general writing journals need breathing room.

 Publishing identical templates with different covers